astralarya/to/README.md

 License
 =======

-Copyright (C) 2013  Mara Kim, Max Thrun, Phillip Adolf
+Copyright (C) 2013  Mara Kim, Max Thrun, Philipp Adolf

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by